 Assessing Your Tires and Why It Matters

-The grooved pattern to your tires is critical to both the performance of your tires as well as your safety.
-The grooved and treaded design of tires all over providesbetter traction while you car is driving on asphalt and other surfaces.
+The grooved pattern of your tires is critical to both the performance of your tires as well as your safety.
+The grooved and treaded design of tires all over provides better traction while your car is driving on asphalt and other surfaces.
 However, over time, friction wears down these tire treads.
 Once worn down, your vehicle is at a greater safety risk when conditions get dicey such as in the snow or rain.

-That’s why it’s important to regularly check the depth of your tire dreading to keep you safely on the road.
+That’s why an important part of assessing your tires involves regularly checking the depth of your treading to keep you safely on the road.
 All it may cost you to check is a penny!

 The Penny Test

-The penny test is one of the most popular ways to evaluate your tire treads.
+The penny test is one of the most popular ways of assessing your tire treads.
 To complete the penny test

 - Turn your penny (Lincoln’s head) upside-down.

 - Wedge the upside-down penny into the tread of the tire.

 - Check to see if you are able to see the top of Lincoln’s head including his hair.

 If you can’t see the top of his head, your tires are performing as they should.
 If you can see the top of Lincoln’s head or the letters above, it’s time to invest in a new set of tires as they are unsafe.